 Nursing homes must report certain quality measures, like fall and pressure ulcer rates among residents, to CMS.
 CMS uses this data to spot service gaps and can penalize non-compliant nursing homes — these penalties include fines, payment refusal, or even Medicare/Medicaid participation termination.

-The federal government doesn’t establish requirements for independent living or assisted living facilities.
+The federal government doesn’t establish requirements for memory care or assisted living facilities.
 Individual states regulate these facilities, including building and safety rules.
 The Virginia Department of Health’s Office of Licensure and Certification licenses and regulates assisted living and memory care facilities in Virginia Beach.
-Memory care — referred to as a special care unit in Virginia — falls under assisted living with additional care requirements and, as a subset of assisted living, follows its legislation.
+Memory care — referred to as a special care unit in Virginia — falls under assisted living with some additional requirements.[10]

 The Virginia Department of Health regularly inspects facilities to ensure they comply with licensing standards and regulations.
 Failing to meet these requirements results in VDH investigation and enforcement.
-Virginia’s Department of Health website provides inspection records for the state.
+You can find inspection records for specific facilities using the Virginia Department of Social Services’ Assisted Living Facility Search Form.
 You will have to search for standalone memory care facilities as a special care unit.

 Virginia Department of Health contact information